Yiskah-S/primal-hunter-index/README.md

 This project serves as both:

 * A **canonical progression tracker** for Jake and others in the *Primal Hunter* universe
-* A **training-grade metadata backend** to feed LLMs accurate, time-stamped, and validated data

 It prioritizes: